 This section explains how to use Apache HTTP server to load balance the WSO2 Identity Server cluster nodes.

 You need to install Apache HTTP server.
-If you are using Ubuntu, you can easily install it by using apt-get as follows
+If you are using Linux, you can easily install it by using apt-get, zypper, or another installation program as follows:

 You need to enable the necessary modules.
 These are: